 Mobile CB Antennas

-Mobile CB antennas can be used “on the go” in cars, pickup trucks, semi-trucks, boats, ATVs, or RVs.
-They are smaller and shorter than base station antennas and have various mount kit options for different vehicles.
-Because longer antennas are more effective, mobile antennas have a coil section that increases the overall length of the antenna wire while keeping the height low enough for vehicle use.
+Because the optimal antenna length is ¼ wavelength (which calculates to 102”), mobile antennas have a coil section that increases the overall length of the antenna wire while keeping the height low enough for vehicle use.
 The location of the coil in the antenna is called the “load position.”
 When deciding on the load position for your antenna, it’s important to know that the coil and two-thirds of the antenna must extend above the roof line of your vehicle.

 Top Loaded CB Antennas